mrsturner/Allison-Turner/index.md

 ## Introduction

 Allison Turner is a SAHM looking to branch out with a new career, Full Stack Developer.
-Always a student and interested in the Tech industry but only started formal training after her daughter began going to school.
-She was looking for a way to break away for only being a mom and found a desire to be more invested in her interests.
+Always a student and interested in the Tech industry but only started formal training after my daughter began going to school full time.
+I  was looking for a way to break away from only being a mom and found a desire to be more invested in my interests.

-She began with a starting a business as a virtual assistant and a her customer base grew, so did the needs of those customers.
-Many of the needs were IT rooted and with only the knowledge from her interest in tech, she decided to get some training.
-Now a recent graduate Allison is looking to gain some work experience and if you are interested in hiring please keep scrolling.
+I began with a starting a business as a virtual assistant and as my customer base grew, so did the needs of those customers.
+Many of the needs were IT rooted and with only the knowledge from my interest in tech, I decided to get some training.
+Now a recent graduate this SAHM is looking to gain some work experience and if you are interested in hiring please keep scrolling.

 ### What does Allison know?